Russia takes aim at urban areas; Biden vows Putin will 'pay'

 Many military experts worry that Russia may be shifting tactics.
 Moscow’s strategy in Chechnya and Syria was to use artillery and air bombardments to pulverize cities and crush fighters’ resolve.

 Britain’s Defense Ministry said it had seen an increase in Russian air and artillery strikes on populated urban areas over the past two days.
-It also said three cities — Kharkiv, Kherson and Mariupol — were encircled by Russian forces.
+It also said Kharkiv and Mariupol were encircled by Russian forces and that troops had reportedly moved into the center of a third city, Kherson.
+Russia's Defense Ministry said it had seized Kherson, though the claim could not be confirmed.

-Russia previously told people living near transmission facilities used by Ukraine’s intelligence agency to leave their homes.

-Zelenskyy’s office also reported a missile attack Tuesday on the site of the Babi Yar Holocaust memorial, near the tower.
+Zelenskyy’s office reported that the site of the Babi Yar Holocaust memorial, which is adjacent to the TV tower, was also hit.
 A spokesman for the memorial said a Jewish cemetery at the site, where Nazi occupiers killed more than 33,000 Jews over two days in 1941, was damaged, but the extent would not be clear until daylight.

+Zelenskyy expressed outrage Wednesday at the attack on Babi Yar and concern that other historically significant and religious sites, such as St. Sophia’s Cathedral, could be targeted.

+“This is beyond humanity.
+Such missile strike means that for many Russians our Kyiv is absolutely foreign," Zelenskyy said in a speech posted on Facebook.
+“They have orders to erase our history, our country and all of us.”

 In Kharkiv, with a population of about 1.5 million, at least six people were killed when the region's administrative building on Freedom Square was hit with what was believed to be a missile.
 The Slovenian Foreign Ministry said its consulate in Kharkiv, located in another large building on the square, was destroyed.

-The attack on Freedom Square — the nucleus of public life in the city — was seen by many Ukrainians as brazen evidence that the Russian invasion wasn’t just about hitting military targets but also about breaking their spirit.
+The attack on the square — the nucleus of public life in the city — was seen by many Ukrainians as brazen evidence that the Russian invasion wasn’t just about hitting military targets but also about breaking their spirit.

 The bombardment blew out windows and walls of buildings that ring the square, which was piled high with debris and dust.
 Inside one building, chunks of plaster were scattered, and doors lay across hallways.